Lawyer Shares What Happens When Someone Dies While Owing Debt

-• A Nigerian lady who is a trained lawyer has shared insight on what happens if someone is owing debts and then dies
+• A Nigerian lady who is a trained lawyer has shared insight on what happens if a debtor dies before paying their debt

-• According to the lawyer, that someone is dead does not mean the debts they were owing will not be paid
+• According to the lawyer, that an individual is dead does not mean the debts they were owing will not be paid

 • She said if someone dies without paying the debts they are owing, the person's estate will be used to pay the debt

-The lady shared what happens after someone suddenly dies without repaying the debts they were owing.
+The lady shared what happens after an individual suddenly dies without repaying the debts they were owing.

 Lawyer shares what happens when someone dies while owing.